duperez/MsSql-data-migration/README.md

 ```

-If you are using my docker-compose file, you should access the sql bash using this guide:
+If you are using my docker-compose file, you can access the sql bash using this guide:

 ```
 #   -- To open docker shell --